 ABA therapy is based on the principles of behavior science -- it is based on the scientific findings of how people learn, change, and behave.
 Because of this foundation of ABA (applied behavior analysis), you can learn ABA concepts and apply them at home with your children.
 You can use ABA strategies with children with or without disabilities, including those with autism spectrum disorder.
 Strategies can be used in your everyday parenting for daily concerns, such as teaching kids to do their homework, clean their room, or brush their teeth, as well as for larger concerns like aggression or sleep-related issues.

-What ABA strategies can parents use at home with their kids?
+What in-home ABA therapy strategies can parents use?

 ABA therapy consists of strategies you can use at home that may be helpful for your children, for you, and for your family as a whole.